amirrezasalimi/ai-roadmap-generator/README.md

 You will need to provide your OpenAI API key in the `.env.local` file under the `OPEN_AI_TOKEN` variable.

+## React Flow

+We use [React Flow](https://reactflow.dev/) to create the components for the roadmaps.

 ## Credits

 * [Amirreza Salimi](https://github.com/amirrezasalimi) - Backend Developer